 The urban art movement in Melbourne is among the most dynamic and significant in the whole wide world.
 City centre streets that have been painted and stencilled, like Hosier Lane, have become tourist hotspots, serving up a new menu of vivid technicolour cuisine with each passing day.

-The original city-centre tour commences from Federation Square, while the Saturday-only tour of the Collingwood and Fitzroy neighbourhoods starts from 48 Easey Street in Collingwood.
+The starting site for the original tour of the city centre is Federation Square, whereas the starting point for the Saturday-only tour of Collingwood and Fitzroy is 48 Easey Street in Collingwood.

 FAQs About Melbourne Popularity

 Melbourne is dubbed as being Australia's cultural capital, and for a good reason.
 From the city's array of museums, multicultural cuisines, and music scene, it's not difficult to see that Melburnians are passionate about the arts.

 Melbourne is currently the second-most liveable city globally and the most liveable in Australia!
 There are a few reasons why Melbourne is considered such a great place to live: there are multiple public transport options, relatively low crime rates, and plenty of jobs.

 Melbourne's culture is vibrant and alive.
 A city that incites inspiration, it's a melting pot of creativity expressed in its arts, design, fashion and events.
 From theatre shows and live music to comedy clubs and fashion shows, you will discover that Victoria celebrates a vibrant artistic culture, ready to be explored.